patriciamcphee/bflix-api/README.md

 # My B-Movie Flix API

-This API lets users access information about different B-movies, such as directors and actors.
+This API lets users access information about different B-movies, such as directors, actors, genre, and year of release.
 It also lets them sign up so they can create a list of their favorite B-movies.
+They can can remove movies from their favorites and even unregister from the movie app if they'd like.

 **In this article**